gameserverapp/Platform/Documentation/docs/dashboard/add-ons.md

 ### Community website+
 Gives you access to:
-- All paid community website themes
+- All paid Community website themes
-- Use custom domain on community website
+- Use custom domain on Community website

 ### Monetization+
 Enables monetization features: